JamesWoolfenden/terraform-by-example/docs/lesson3.md

-# Lesson 3
+# Lesson 3 Templates

-## Convert to using templates
+## Convert to using a template

-Copy lesson 2 Terraform, to lesson3 and delete *terraform.tfstate*.
+Copy lesson 2 Terraform code, to lesson3 and delete *terraform.tfstate*.
 Create a folder in lesson3 called template and add **hello.tmpl**:

 ```terraform